karatelabs/karate/README.md

 # Core Keywords
 They are `url`, `path`, `request`, `method` and `status`.

-These are essential HTTP operations, they focus on setting one (non-keyed) value at a time and don't involve any '=' signs in the syntax.
+These are essential HTTP operations, they focus on setting one (un-named or 'key-less') value at a time and therefore don't need an `=` sign in the syntax.
 ## `url`
 ```cucumber
 Given url 'https://myhost.com/v1/cats'